-The world is at an inflexion point, economically, politically and socially.
+The world is constantly experiencing economic, political and societal change.
 The future is to be made.
-We can see the effects all around us.
+We can see the effects of change all around us.
 We know that these shifts – and the collisions between them – are reshaping societies, economies and behavioural norms across the world.
 We know they’re redefining whole industries at a headlong pace.
-We also know that technology is the core driver of many of these impacts – from Artificial Intelligence (AI) to Augmented Reality, Virtual Reality (VR), to 3D printing, and from autonomous cars, to stem cell rejuvenation, to drones – and that their combined effect is creating a new range of future pathways for societies, governments and businesses.
+We also know that technology is the core driver of many of these impacts – from Artificial Intelligence (AI) to Augmented Reality (AR), Virtual Reality (VR), to 3D printing, and from autonomous cars, to stem cell rejuvenation, to drones – and that their combined effect is creating a new range of future pathways for societies, governments and businesses.
 But what we can’t be sure of is how, as business leaders, we should be planning for what’s to come.

 All of this raises a key question.
 How do we create a strategy for a business when the past is no longer a reasonable guide to the future?
 To come up with the right answer, organisations must be ready to stretch their horizons, adapt, innovate and transform.
 But the complexity of doing all this makes it tempting to focus on the short term.
 With so much hype, so many unknowns, and such a degree of volatility in every dimension, defining a strategic response to incoming disruptors can feel like an uphill struggle.
 But it needn’t be this way.
 There are actions you can take today to look ahead, make decisions, and get in shape for the future – whatever it may look like.